 This artisan shop is famous for its hand-painted technical bags made from recycled lorry materials like seat belts and buckles.

-35 different street artists decorate the unique pieces here.
-These double-stitched bags are great for cameras, ‘bike ready’, and practically indestructible.
+Thirty-five different street artists decorate the unique pieces here.
+These double-stitched bags are great for cameras, ‘bike ready,’ and practically indestructible.

 Address: Carrer de Grunyí 7.

 One of the biggest names in Spanish fashion.
-The slogan ‘the bohemian side of elegance‘ really applies to the chic, feminine collections and colourful accessories you’ll find at the designer’s only shop just steps away from Passeig de Gracia.
+The slogan ‘the bohemian side of elegance‘ truly applies to the chic, feminine collections and colourful accessories you’ll find at the designer’s only shop steps away from Passeig de Gracia.